cobbland/odin-project-extras/notes/check-ins.md

 **Lows:** A few of those JavaScript exercises were tricky for me.
 (04_removeFromArray had me banging my head for an hour.)
 And while I eventually solved them, some of my methods were much more complicated than the clean code in the provided solution.

 **Shout-outs:** No particular shout-outs this week, as I haven't interacted with the community much yet.
 But I'm grateful that it's here.

+## Check in #3 - 2025.02.04

+As the end of my first three weeks of The Odin Project quickly approaches, the enormity of the task ahead sets it.

+**Completion Status:** Intermediate HTML and CSS 21%

+**Highs:** Finishing Foundations felt so good.
+I've already learned so much.

+**Lows:** Some of the array methods introduced at the end of JavaScript Basics tripped me up.
+And—somehow—I'm still occasionally tripped up by the cascade and flexbox.
+But I'll get there.

+**Shout-outs:** Shout-out to nicO and xajx for awarding me with my first points, haha.